oracle-devrel/technology-engineering/security/ciso-office/README.md

     - This blog post looks at Sign-on policies and how users are challenged to authenticate.

 - [A huge step forward for Security Zones in Oracle Cloud Infrastructure](https://blogs.oracle.com/cloudsecurity/post/a-huge-step-forward-for-security-zones-in-oci)
-    - This blog post will examine changes to customise security recipe for a security zone and help you to understand the benefits that the new approach has.
+    - This blog post will examine changes to customize a security recipe for a security zone and help you understand the benefits that the new approach has.

 - [Native Cloud Security Services or Heterogeneous Tools?](https://blogs.oracle.com/cloudsecurity/post/native-cloud-security-services-or-heterogeneous-tools)
-    - This blog post examines the common question of Should you use existing security tools, which can monitor all your different cloud environments, not just OCI, or should you use OCI-native security services?
+    - This blog post examines the common question of whether should you use existing security tools, which can monitor all your different cloud environments, not just OCI, or should you use OCI-native security services.

 ## Cloud Coaching Webinars